Cosmetologist Job Description

 The first step to becoming a professional cosmetologist is to get the education and get licensed.
-If you're considering becoming a cosmetologist, talk to cosmetology schools about their programs, the cost of tuition at their campus, curriculum and any other questions you have.
+If you're considering this profession, talk to cosmetology schools about their programs, the cost of tuition at their campus, curriculum and any other questions you have.
 Everyone learns a little differently and has slightly different priorities when it comes to choosing the right college, so we created this handy “How to Choose a Beauty School” checklist to help.
 We advise you to talk to a number of different campuses near you and get all your questions answered, so you can make a confident decision on which cosmetology college will best meet your needs and set you up for success.
 We find that the average beauty school student considers 3 to 5 schools before making a final choice.
 It's an important life decision that should be considered with care after comparing your school options.
 Beauty schools nationwide are enrolling now!
 Find schools near you to get started.

 In the beauty industry, a cosmetologist is more than just a hairstylist - they are people on the cutting edge of trends and styles in hair and beauty techniques, and they can transform their clients from simple to spectacular in a single sitting.
 According to the Princeton Review, cosmetologists “are often the initiators of style and change.”
-As a cosmetologist, you must learn to cut, color and style all types of hair, as well as do straightening, permanent waves, curling, weaves, extensions and other hair services.
+As one, you must learn to cut, color and style all types of hair, as well as do straightening, permanent waves, curling, weaves, extensions and other hair services.

-Also, a cosmetologist must feel comfortable consulting with hair and nail clients, asking questions and offering suggestions to deliver the best beauty services possible.
+Also, they must feel comfortable consulting with hair and nail clients, asking questions and offering suggestions to deliver the best beauty services possible.
 A successful cosmetologist is outgoing and personable, can work well with their hands, does not mind standing for lengthy periods of time, and is willing to put in the work to market themselves to keep clients coming back and referring their friends.

 The skills, abilities and aptitudes of a cosmetologist include but are not limited to: good communication and consultation skills; a creative bent and eye for good-looking design; ability to stand for lengthy periods of time; appointment scheduling and management; understanding of the effects of various beauty products; recommending product regimens to clients; cutting, trimming, coloring, perming, setting, straightening, curling, shampooing, treating, shaping, styling hair; using tools like clippers, scissors and razors; chemistry of color and color theory; physiology of the skin, hair and nails.

 The Bureau of Labor Statistics 2012 data says that cosmetologists earn a mean annual wage of $26,790 per year (a big jump from 2010, which was about $22,500) before tips, but cosmetologist salary depends on a number of factors.
-One thing that can affect a cosmetologist's earning potential is where the stylist works; working in major metropolitan areas may mean higher salaries and more tips than smaller, more rural areas.
-It's also imperative that cosmetologists urge their clients to re-book before they leave the salon, and encourage their clientele to keep coming back and referring friends and family.
-Your level of experience as a cosmetologist can dramatically impact your salary.
+One thing that can affect earning potential is where the stylist works; working in major metropolitan areas may mean higher salaries and more tips than smaller, more rural areas.
+It's also imperative that that stylists urge their clients to re-book before they leave the salon, and encourage their clientele to keep coming back and referring friends and family.
+Your level of experience as a can dramatically impact your salary.
 As you gain more years of experience, continue your education in the field and grow your clientele, you will likely increase your salary and tips.

-Because this field is so flexible, many cosmetologists choose to work part-time instead of full-time, and that can skew the salary data lower than it really is.
+Because this field is so flexible, many professionals choose to work part-time instead of full-time, and that can skew the salary data lower than it really is.
 Salary has the potential to grow with experience, growing clientele, and increasing hours worked.
-Another thing the BLS data often does not account for accurately is the tips a cosmetologist may receive for the hair, nail and makeup services.
+Another thing the BLS data often does not account for accurately is the tips you may receive for the hair, nail and makeup services.
 For more information about beauty wages, check out the average cosmetologist salaries data.
 Many cosmetologists fail to report their full income from tips and gratuities so it's difficult to calculate their real earning potential beyond the actual salary.

 Cosmetologists who work for salons are likely paid an hourly wage in addition to tips from clients, whereas those who work in a booth rental environment keep all their proceeds after deducting the fees for their booth rental.
-Some cosmetologists choose to be entirely independent and do on-site cosmetology services or work out of their homes, in which case they keep all of the proceeds with minimal overhead.
+Some choose to be entirely independent and do on-site cosmetology services or work out of their homes, in which case they keep all of the proceeds with minimal overhead.